felixdorn/pronounceable/README.md

   ken: 1
 ```

-For each of these n-grams, we add the following to the score:
+For each of these n-grams, we compute their score.

 ```
 log(dataset[n][ngram] / len(dataset[n])) * (5+n)
 ```

-We multiply the score by 5 + n to reward longer n-grams proportionally to their length.

 Where `n` is the n-gram length and `dataset[n]` is the map of n-grams.

+> We multiply the score by `5 + n` to reward longer n-grams proportionally to their length.

 We can then calculate the score for a given word by summing the scores for each n-gram.